Snowflake-Labs/schemachange/README.md

 Private key authentication can be selected by supplying `snowflake_jwt` as your authenticator.
 The filepath to a Snowflake user-encrypted private key must be supplied as `private_key_file` in the [connections.toml](#connectionstoml-file) file.
-If the private key file is password protected, supply the password as `private_key_file_pwd` in the [connections.toml](#connectionstoml-file) file.
+If the private key file is password protected, supply the password as `private_key_passphrase` in the [connections.toml](#connectionstoml-file) file.
 If the variable is not set, the Snowflake Python connector will assume the private key is not encrypted.

+**Note:** `private_key_path` is deprecated but still supported for backwards compatibility.
+Please use `private_key_file` to match the Snowflake Python Connector's parameter naming convention.
+For CLI and environment variables, continue using `--snowflake-private-key-path` and `SNOWFLAKE_PRIVATE_KEY_PATH` (these remain unchanged for user-friendliness).

 ## Configuration